YulongBonjour/STTM/README.md

 # Training/Testing DATA
   We provide the processed training/tesing data for all subjects at:
     https://huggingface.co/datasets/yulong99/NSD-CLIP-SD-Latents/

-  only subject 1,2,5,7  were involved in this work.
+  Only subject 1,2,5,7  were involved in this work.